MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_04_Lab1_Ex1_KQL.md

         | where EventID == 4624
         ```

-    1. **Query 2** will have the most recent login for Accounts that have logged in.
+    ii. **Query 2** will have the most recent login for Accounts that have logged in.
 The SecurityEvent table will be filtered to only include EventID = 4624.
 Then these results will be summarized for the most current login row by Account.

         ```KQL
         SecurityEvent